The Lawbreakers

-Plot summary
+Plot

-Allen Bardeman (Robert Douglas) is a prominent, married lawyer who collects money from the numbers racket for the syndicate.
-His legal secretary, Angela Walsh (Vera Miles), is also his mistress, and he provides her with a house of her own, where Sam Henry (Robert Bailey) – a corrupt New York City administrator who acts as a "bag man" for the syndicate – makes a weekly visit to pick up money from Bardeman.
+Allen Bardeman is a prominent, married lawyer who collects money from the numbers racket for the syndicate.
+His legal secretary, Angela Walsh, is also his mistress, and he provides her with a house of her own, where Sam Henry – a corrupt New York City administrator who acts as a "bag man" for the syndicate – makes a weekly visit to pick up money from Bardeman.
 Bardeman's lavish lifestyle and tax problems have placed him deeply in debt.
 Angela urges him to solve his money problems by staging a robbery of the syndicate's money, using a man he knows will play the role of armed robber for him.
-She then visits Ed Rackin (Ken Lynch), a nightclub owner who looks out for the syndicate's local interests and who Henry also visits to collect syndicate numbers proceeds.
+She then visits Ed Rackin, a nightclub owner who looks out for the syndicate's local interests and who Henry also visits to collect syndicate numbers proceeds.
 Their conversation reveals that Bardeman is unaware that they know one another, and that Angela and Rackin are scheming to take Bardeman's money after the staged robbery and run off together.

 Bardeman arranges to have the robbery take place at Angela's house during Henry's weekly visit.
 During the robbery, Henry unexpectedly pulls a gun on the disguised robber, who shoots and mortally wounds Henry.
 The robber turns out to be Rackin, who drives off in Henry's car with the money and the dying Henry.
-When the police find Henry's body at the wheel of his car alongside a road soon afterwards, New York Police Department Captain Matthew Gower (Jack Warden) and his homicide squad launch an investigation into his murder.
+When the police find Henry's body at the wheel of his car alongside a road soon afterwards, New York Police Department Captain Matthew Gower and his homicide squad launch an investigation into his murder.

 Gower is an idealistic and honest cop and outspoken critic of the corruption he finds all around him in the city government and police force.
-He has faced repeated reprimands and disciplinary action, including a demotion from deputy inspector to captain, at the hands of the corrupt Police Commissioner James Deane (David White), who punishes him when he interferes in syndicate activities.
-When Mayor Harold Emshaw (James Seay), facing pressure from the press to clean up the city government and police department, removes Deane from his position, he appoints Gower as acting commissioner, promoting him over the head of his superior, Chief Inspector Gus Honochek (Arch Johnson).
-Gower sets about creating a hand-picked team of honest detectives to work directly under him to investigate organized crime activities, including Sergeant Frank Orte (Douglas Odney) and the resentful Honochek.
+He has faced repeated reprimands and disciplinary action, including a demotion from deputy inspector to captain, at the hands of the corrupt Police Commissioner James Deane, who punishes him when he interferes in syndicate activities.
+When Mayor Harold Emshaw, facing pressure from the press to clean up the city government and police department, removes Deane from his position, he appoints Gower as acting commissioner, promoting him over the head of his superior, Chief Inspector Gus Honochek.
+Gower sets about creating a hand-picked team of honest detectives to work directly under him to investigate organized crime activities, including Sergeant Frank Orte and the resentful Honochek.